Certificate programme orientation

 This module helps participants develop skills in intervening in on-going group processes.
 It covers various theoretical and conceptual group models and group process consultation.
 Additional areas of focus include understanding the life cycle of groups and group dynamics.
 Emphasis continues on use-of-self and personal presence.

 look at “group” as a distinct social phenomenon and level of system with its own characteristics, properties, and developmental process

 understand the significance of groups to organisation development work and the importance of groups to the healthy functioning of organisations

 become knowledgeable about group theories, models, tools and techniques - what to observe and how to intervene effectively in groups

 increase their skill in facilitating complex group dynamics: conflict; differences and diversity; overt/covert processes; power and politics

 Participants will receive one-on-one peer mentoring between modules, from an NTL OD Certificate Programme graduate.
 The mentoring will support the participant in integrating key learning into their day-to-day practice.

 DIAGNOSING ORGANISATIONS WITH IMPACT: the art of organisational meaning making

 A critical task for OD consultants is determining what information --- amongst the complexity of data that exists and evolves in every organisation --- to attend to and use in meaning-making with clients.
 Participants will learn about organisations as open systems, develop skills in data gathering in multiple contexts, and create their personal meaning-making and diagnostic models.

-- understand different types of diagnosis, and different perspectives that one can undertake diagnosis with, and how to plan diagnostic methodologies from different theoretical lenses (including social inquiry)
+understand different types of diagnosis, and different perspectives that one can undertake diagnosis with, and how to plan diagnostic methodologies from different theoretical lenses (including social inquiry and Dialogic OD)